 Danko Daniel Drusko

 Danko Drusko, the IVSO Conductor of the September 22, 2018 concert at IVCC, was born to Croatian parents in Germany.
 Mr. Drusko is currently Visiting Assistant Professor and Director of Orchestra and Opera at the Northern Illinois University School of Music.
 He is founder and Music Director of the Hoosier Philharmonic and previously held the position of Associate Instructor at the Indiana University Jacobs School of Music Opera and Ballet Theatre.
-Drusko has conducted professional, university, and youth orchestras throughout Europe and North America including the Frankfort Radio Symphony, Frankfurt Opera, Metropolitan Orchestra Lisbon, Rochester Philharmonic, NY, Youth Symphony, Youth Orchestra of Los Angeles, and the Staatliche Hochschule fur Musik in Trossingen, Germany.
+Drusko has conducted professional, university, and youth orchestras throughout Europe and North America including the Frankfort Radio Symphony, Frankfurt Opera, Metropolitan Orchestra Lisbon, Rochester Philharmonic, New York Youth Symphony, Youth Orchestra of Los Angeles, and the Staatliche Hochschule fur Musik in Trossingen, Germany.

 Most recently, Drusko led Mozart's Opera The Abduction from the Seraglio at the NIU School of Music.
 While at Indiana University Mr. Drusko led several performances of the The Magic Flute and David Parson's ballet The Envelope.
 He served as Assistant Conductor in productions of L'Italiana in Algeri, The Last Savage, The Barber of Seville, Die Fledermaus, and Carmen.
 Outside the classical world, Mr. Drusko has conducted several shows including Pirates of Penzance and Reefer Madness throughout the United States, Europe, and Canada.